MatheusMK3/node-cafeteria/README.md

 ## Usage:
-Simply download and copy Cafeteria to your server location.
+Simply download and copy Cafeteria to your server location and run `npm install`.
 Edit the 'config.json' file if you want to change ports, etc.
-Add your applications to the 'app' folder.
+Add your applications to the `app` folder.
 Start the server using the `node .` command, sit back and relax.

 ## Supported Applications